- Borrow & Request

 - Tech & Print

 The Forest Service has Research Stations throughout the U.S. The full names of these stations and their abbreviations are listed at the end of this bulletin.
 Some earlier Stations are now closed, or have merged with other stations.
 Links to the U. S. Forest Service Research Units sites on the WWW are shown at the end of this guide.
-Click here to view an excellent description of the USFS publications provided by the forestry librarian at Humboldt State University (note: this link opens in a new window).
+The forestry librarian at Humboldt State University provides an excellent description of the USFS publications (Forestry & Wildland Resources Research Guide).

 Each station issues its own reports series.
 These reports are received through the Library's Government Documents Office and have a Superintendent of Documents "SuDocs" number beginning A13 with initials for the Research Station (PNW, RMRS, SRS, etc.) and for the report series (GTR for General Technical Reports, etc.).
 In order to have the bulk of this material housed with the Forestry collection, The Library has given each of these series a Library of Congress call number beginning with "SD."